rust-lang/prev.rust-lang.org/faq.md

 Can I use unstable features on the beta or stable channel?
 </a></h3>

 No, you cannot.
 Rust works hard to provide strong guarantees about the stability of the features provided on the beta and stable channels.
 When something is unstable, it means that we can't provide those guarantees for it yet, and don't want people relying on it staying the same.
-This gives us the opportunity to try changes in the wild on the nightly channel, while still maintaining strong guarantees for people seeking stability.
+This gives us the opportunity to try changes in the wild on the nightly release channel, while still maintaining strong guarantees for people seeking stability.

 Things stabilize all the time, and the beta and stable channels update every six weeks.
-If you're waiting for a feature to be available without using the nightly channel, you can locate its tracking issue by checking the [`B-unstable`](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aopen+tracking+label%3AB-unstable) tag on the issue tracker.
+If you're waiting for a feature to be available without using the nightly release channel, you can locate its tracking issue by checking the [`B-unstable`](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aopen+tracking+label%3AB-unstable) tag on the issue tracker.

 <h3><a href="#what-are-feature-gates" name="what-are-feature-gates">
 What are "Feature Gates"?
 </a></h3>

-"Feature gates" are attributes that enable the usage of unstable language features.
-They can only be activated on the nightly channel, and allow developers to opt into experimental features before they are stabilized.
-Feature gates follow the same stabilization procedure as the standard library.
+"Feature gates" are the mechanism Rust uses to stabilize features of the compiler, language, and standard library.
+A feature that is "gated" is accessible only on the nightly release channel, and then only when it has been explicitly enabled through `#[feature]` attributes or the `-C unstable-options` command line argument.
+When a feature is stabilized it becomes available on the stable release channel, and does not need to be explicitly enabled.
+At that point the features is considered "ungated".
+Feature gates allow developers to test experimental features while they are under development, before they are available in the stable language.

 <h3><a href="#why-a-dual-mit-asl2-license" name="why-a-dual-mit-asl2-license">
 Why a dual MIT/ASL2 License?